Palak Muchhal ties knot with Mithoon: Take a look at celebrities who attended their wedding reception | www.lokmattimes.com

 Indian film producer and music producer Bhushan Kumar Dua attended the wedding reception with his family and his sister, singer Tulsi Kumar.
 Tulsi Kumar surely glammed up the venue with her white saree paired with a feathered blouse.

-Singer Armaan Malik was seen happily posing with his mother Jyoti Malik and father Jyoti Malik.
+Singer Armaan Malik was seen happily posing with his mother Jyoti Malik and father Daboo Malik.

 Playback singer Javed Ali was snapped at the venue along with his wife Yasmin Ali and son Atif Ali.